Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Conclusions

 So far we have defined and exhibited models that improve slightly the Hubble tension.
 Indeed this is no proof that they describe nature and one would need to go deeper and exhibit some specific signatures.
 Since the theory is fully defined it opens the way to investigate its phenomenology in various environments.
-From a theoretical perspective, it opens the question of whether one can modify the DM gravity sector independently of the SM sector.
+From a theoretical perspective, the model opens at least two concerns that would need to be investigated by specific DM theoretical constructions.
+(1) $\varphi$ is massless (or light) and unless protected by a symmetry, quantum corrections will generate a mass from DM field loops.
+This is the case for any interacting light fields.
+(2) One shall address the question of whether one can modify the DM gravity sector independently of the SM sector.
 In some models, a scalar fifth force may potentially lead to a violation of the WEP that could be probed~\cite{Carroll:2009dw,Mantry:2009ay}, in particular if DM and SM fields interact.
 Such models are however strongly constrained~\cite{Carroll:2008ub}.
-It has also been suggested that the anomalies in the positron/electron spectra may arise from a long-range dark force mediating the DM annihilation and that it could be detected at the LHC~\cite{Bai:2009it}.
+These two issues can only be discussed in a model-dependent way and are far beyond the phenomenological investigation of the current work.
+Note also that it has also been suggested that the anomalies in the positron/electron spectra may arise from a long-range dark force mediating the DM annihilation and that it could be detected at the LHC~\cite{Bai:2009it}.
 Then, one shall investigate the effects of the scalar force in astrophysical environments and how it modifies DM haloes, see e.g. in Refs.~\cite{Frieman:1991zxc,Gradwohl:1992ue,Nusser:2004qu,Kesden:2006vz,Bean:2008ac,Keselman:2009nx,Mohapi:2015gua} for tests of the WEP between the visible and DM sectors.
-Ref.~\cite{Peebles:2012sm} suggested that a DM fifth force seems to have beneficial effects for DM distribution on small scales and that an extra evanescent component of matter with evolving mass and a fifth force large enough may be needed to reach a better understanding of early assembly of more nearly isolated protogalaxies.
+Our current analysis is limited to the linear regime.
+The age of the universe being smaller than in the standard $\Lambda$CDM and the growth of DM haloes being modified, one should quantify the onset of the non-linear regime and its consequence for structure formation.
+Still, as shown on Fig.~\ref{fig:Pkratio} the linear power spectrum is almost not affected compared to the $\Lambda$CDM and the scalar field being light does not cluster, which tend to make us think that modifications to non-linear effects would be small.
+The analysis in the case of extended quintessence (i.e. scalar-tensor quintessence) was first proposed in Refs.~\cite{Schimd:2004nq,Benabed:2001dm} to show the effects were below the percent level.
+Such an analysis is beyond the scope of this work and would deserve a specific study.
+Ref.~\cite{Peebles:2012sm} also suggested that a DM fifth force seems to have beneficial effects for DM distribution on small scales and that an extra evanescent component of matter with evolving mass and a fifth force large enough may be needed to reach a better understanding of early assembly of more nearly isolated protogalaxies.

 As a conclusion, these new models are encouraging.
 They offer a simple and minimal extension of the $\Lambda$CDM that decreases the Hubble tension while being compatible with all local experiments and BBN.
 It offers the possibility to be tested in other environments and the existence of such a dark fifth force may be a path toward a better understanding of DM~\cite{Moody:1984ba,Bovy:2008gh}.\\